Asset-Documentum/javaArEngine/README.md

 mvn clean package
 ```
 After the build is complete, you will find the JAR file inside the target folder.
-## 2. Rgester the dll
+## 3. Register the dll
 Before registering the DLL, ensure that the SDK is installed.
 The default installation path is:
 C:\Program Files (x86)\Sakhr\Automatic Reader\SDK11.2
 ## Steps to Register the DLL
-2.1.
+3.1.
 Open the Command Prompt as Administrator.
-2.2.
+3.2.
 Navigate to the DLL folder:
  ```sh
    cd "C:\Program Files (x86)\Sakhr\Automatic Reader\SDK11.2"
  ```
-2.3.
+3.3.
 Run the following command to register the DLL
 ```sh

 regsvr32 ar_sdkcom.dll
 ```
-## 5. Import the JAR in Your Project
+## 4. Import the JAR in Your Project
 To use the JAR file in another Java project, add it to your classpath or include it as a dependency in your project.

 Usage